 Retailers pay 2 to 5 cents per bag.
 This adds up–day after day, year after year.
 Estimates by the Anacostia Watershed Society figures the average Marylander takes 750 bags a year, at an estimated cost of $15 to $37.50 a year.
 This cost is passed on to consumers through higher prices on other items, like pasta, produce, and dairy products, making it a “hidden” cost.

-Bag fees, such as the one in force in Washington DC, are pro-consumer because they expose the hidden cost of bags and allow the customer to avoid it.
+Bag fees, such as the one in force in Washington DC and as of October 2016, in New York City too, are pro-consumer because they expose the hidden cost of bags and allow the customer to avoid it.
 Unlike a tax, the bag fee can be avoided.
-As Trash Free Maryland notes: “if you don’t want to pay the bag fee, you never have to!”
-We agree!
+If you don’t want to pay the bag fee, you never have to!
+Just bring your own!